Robustness Certification for Point Cloud Models

-While this linear upper bound is more precise than state-of-the-art, as we will experimentally show in \cref{sec:experiments_maxpool}, it cannot be directly employed to certify point cloud models since the complexity of convex hull computation grows exponentially in the number of input neurons, rendering the above computation infeasible for the thousands of neurons pooled in PointNet.
-Our key insight is to decompose the max pool operation into small groups of up to 10 neurons and to apply the pool recursively, making the computation tractable.
+While this linear upper bound is more precise than state-of-the-art, it cannot be directly employed to certify point cloud models, since the complexity of convex hull computation grows exponentially in the number of input neurons, rendering the above computation infeasible for the thousands of neurons pooled in PointNet.
+Our key insight is to decompose the max pool operation into small groups of up to 10 neurons and to apply the max function recursively, making the computation tractable.
 For example, to take the max over 16 neurons $\{x_1, \ldots, x_{16}\}$, we first compute $y_1 = \max\{x_1, \ldots, x_8\}$ and $y_2 = \max\{x_9, \ldots, x_{16}\}$ and then merge both groups to obtain $y = \max\{y_1, y_2\}$.
 This allows us to scale our refined relaxation to large point cloud models, achieving significant improvements over the current state-of-the-art.
 We investigate the trade-off between running time and certification precision for different group sizes in \cref{app:max-pool}.